|

 Indeed, this is a place where Cabernet Sauvignon really succeeds:

-elsewhere in Australia, it struggles a bit, with perhaps the exception
+elsewhere in Australia, it struggles a bit, with perhaps the

-of the Margaret River.
+exception of the Margaret River.

 Brian

-Croser's vision in setting up Petaluma was quite before its time: in
+Croser's vision in setting up Petaluma was quite before its time:

-Australia, most wineries do a bit of everything, making a wide
+in Australia, most wineries do a bit of everything, making a wide

 portfolio of varietal wines from the same property.
-Croser set out to
+Croser set out

-Coonawarra makes great Cabernet Sauvignon and Merlot.
+the fact that Coonawarra makes great Cabernet Sauvignon and

 This

-vertical tasting, with Brian and leading French critic Michel Bettane
+vertical tasting, with Brian and leading French critic Michel

-good, and how consistently good.
-I reckon this is one of Australia's
+previously realized how good, and how consistently good.
+I reckon

-great wines, and at a penny under £20 in the UK, it's tremendously
+this is one of Australia's great wines, and at a penny under £20

 The inaugural 1979 was 60% Shiraz, 40% Cabernet – the